Dynamic and Prestigious Business School

 Active and Integrative Learning

 The idea of "learning by doing" rather than just sitting and listening to lectures has been embraced by the College of Business Administration and all of Niagara University.
-Some examples include our Freshman Business Course (BUS 120), Student Clubs and Organizations, Study and Travel Abroad, Monteagle Fund Investment course, and Fed Challenge.
+Some examples include our Student Clubs and Organizations, Study and Travel Abroad, Monteagle Fund Investment course, and Fed Challenge.
 Also, approximately 50 percent of our students participate in internships, and our Career Services Office offers many opportunities for interaction with potential employers

 Centers of Excellence

-The College of Business Administration has three Centers of Excellence, the Family Business Center the Center for Supply Chain Excellence and the Transfer Technology Center.
+The College of Business Administration has four Centers of Excellence, the Family Business Center, the Food Marketing Center, the Center for Supply Chain Excellence and the Transfer Technology Center.
 These centers provide training and outreach to our professional community and help links between the college and local business.